nakuljn/reddit-rag/README.md

 ### Environment Variables

-Create a `.env` file in the `reddit-llm` directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```env
 # Reddit API Credentials (Required)